ReythemGespenst/DISCM-P3/BUILD_INSTRUCTIONS.md

 Once you're ready, open the terminal at the root folder where you unzipped the zip file the project is contained in.
 Run the following command to start: docker compose up --build

+afterwards, you can find the GUI being hosted at localhost:3000

 If you want to clean up the automatically generated storage directory in consumer, run npm run clean to clean up the storage